LessLawn.com... when lawn isn't your ideal landscape

 • a waterfall made of rocks and pebbles

 • Your dry water feature can double as a drainage channel or catch basin for runoff.
 This is a nice option for areas prone to heavy rains or near steep slopes that produce heavy runoff.
+I've added a hidden drainage channel under a path to carry water away from a skinny, damp urban side yard; see the "Skeleton Rising" chapter of Apprentice to a Garden.

 In a deciduous woodland, autumn leaves will fall on your dry water feature.
 You can decide to let them build up, exert more effort to clean them off the rocks once or twice a year, or periodically add gravel to refresh your dry water feature.